 - Strategic direction: Is the firm’s growth rate in assets and personnel appropriate?
 Is there a clear focus on investment management?

 - Business viability: Are the firm’s growth prospects, assets under management and capital base sufficient to maintain a healthy business?

 - Assets under management: Are assets sufficient at the product level to accommodate the University’s portfolio and, at the other extreme, has excessive asset growth impeded the firm’s ability to add value in a given mandate?
 Generally, the University’s combined assets under management across all pools of funds should not exceed 25% of a particular product’s total assets under management.

 - Well Defined: Is the investment philosophy clearly defined and consistently applied?

 - Competitive advantages: Are there any aspects to the investment philosophy that provide a competitive advantage such as information/data sources, unique modeling capabilities, unusual perspectives, depth/quality of analytical resources, and/or experience of investment professionals?

-- Persistence: Is there something about the investment philosophy that provides conviction that historical performance can be repeated?
+- Persistence: Is there something about the investment philosophy that provides conviction that successful performance can be achieved in future markets?